xcube-dev/xcube-cds/README.md

 by forking this repository, creating a new branch for the changes, and creating a pull request to merge this branch into conda-forge's feedstock repository. dcs4cop's fork is at https://github.com/dcs4cop/xcube-cds-feedstock .

+The instructions below describe the manual procedure of creating branch and pull request yourself. conda-forge also has a bot called `regro-cf-autokick-bot` which should automatically create a pull request for each new GitHub release, within about an hour or two of the release appearing on GitHub.
+If you prefer to base the release on the automatically created pull request, skip the "create a new branch" and "create a pull request" steps below, and instead make the necessary changes (if any) on the branch created by the bot.
+If a release is made using a manually created branch, the bot will remove its own branch and pull request.
+(Sometimes it's necessary to apply the `bot-rerun` label to the pull request to make this happen.)

 In detail, the steps are as follows.

 1. Update the [dcs4cop fork](https://github.com/dcs4cop/xcube-cds-feedstock)
    of the feedstock repository, if it's not already up to date with conda-forge's upstream repository.

+2. Clone the repository locally and create a new branch.
+The name of the branch is not strictly prescribed, but it's sensible to choose an informative name like `update_0_5_3`.

-2. Rerender the feedstock using `conda-smithy`.
+3. Rerender the feedstock using `conda-smithy`.
 This updates common conda-forge feedstock files.
 It's probably easiest to install `conda-smithy` in a fresh environment for this.